Last updated on Sunday 22nd of May 2022 12:15:36 PM

 With most of the above mentioned file systems, the availability of inodes (number of files, dirs, symlinks ...) is in the order of millions, so you can make some quick figures on your own to realize that you'll never have to worry about the limit of deduplicated blocks you'll be able to host.

 XSITools uses block level de-duplication with a big block size, 50 mb. by default.
 We might offer adjustable granularity in the future to better control off site backup data block outer flux.
 Some of you who are already familiarized with de-duplication at the FS layer might be thinking: "this guys have gone crazy, how come they use a 50 mb. block size to de-duplicate data".
 Well, the answer is simple, because it's more efficient.
-It's not more efficient if you only consider minimizing disk space by applying de-duplication as the only goal.
-It is more efficient when dealing with a wider scope goal: backing up a fixed set of production virtual machines.
+It's not more efficient if you consider minimizing disk space by applying de-duplication as the only goal.
+It is more efficient when dealing with a wider scope goal: backing up a fixed set of production virtual machines by using the least resources possible, while still maintaining the benefits of using deduplication to achieve a high data density ratio.

 A fixed set of virtual machines in production constitutes a set of big files that will only experiment limited changes from one backup cycle to the next.
 It is database and user files that will get changed from one day to the next.
 Still, most of those files will remain unchanged, as well as the vast majority of the OS constituent parts, that will as well, remain aligned to the previous day version in terms of data structure.